MAQuesada/Google-Workspace-Agent/README.md

 * Run specific test files instead of the full suite

-## ▶️ Run the Orchestrator
+***

-Once you have completed the previous steps, you can run the orchestrator.
+## ▶️ Run a demo

+Once you have completed the previous steps, you can run the google workspace agent.
 Run the `test_end_to_end.ipynb` notebook.
-It will include create an interactive cell for chat.
+It will include creating an interactive cell for chat.

 ***